bitcoin-sv/ts-sdk/docs/kvstore.md

 #### Method set

-Sets or updates the value associated with a given key.
+Sets or updates the value associated with a given key atomically.
 If the key already exists (one or more outputs found), it spends the existing output(s) and creates a new one with the updated value.
 If multiple outputs exist for the key, they are collapsed into a single new output.
 If the key does not exist, it creates a new output.
 Handles encryption if enabled.
 If signing the update/collapse transaction fails, it relinquishes the original outputs and starts over with a new chain.
+Ensures atomicity by locking the key during the operation, preventing concurrent updates to the same key from missing earlier changes.

 ```ts
 async set(key: string, value: string): Promise<OutpointString>